top of page

 RACE COURSE:

-The BC Backyard Ultra is hosted at Little Mountain Park with start/finish at the Little Mountain Park Field House (250-30th St SE).
+The BC Backyard Ultra is hosted in Sicamous with start/finish at the Sicamous Public Beach Park (110 Finlayson Street).

 THE RULES: